Go to the Students section

 Go to the Support us section

 3.1 Periodic review should be regarded as a holistic process, rather than focusing only on the panel event.
 The activities described below are intended to promote the engagement of the Programme/Subject team with a wide range of stakeholders and advisers throughout the preparatory phase of reflection and review, providing a firm foundation for the formal discussions with the review panel.
 The process culminates in the development of an action plan for the enhancement of the student experience, which in turn forms a framework for the further development of teaching and learning on the Programme/s through the next six-year cycle.
-It is key to the success of the periodic review exercise that the Subject development team is fully engaged with the reflective process, and that there is an effective engagement between the Subject team and the review panel.
-Panels should be established at around the same time as the PDT (see 3.3 below) and they will be asked to review the draft SED and provide formative feedback.
+It is key to the success of the periodic review exercise that the Subject development team is fully engaged with the reflective process, and that there is an effective engagement between the Subject team and the review panel, who will be asked to review a draft of the SED and provide formative feedback in advance of the event.
 This dialogue is intended to promote transparency and a culture of collegiality between Subject teams and review panels, in which all players share responsibility for the continuous enhancement of the learning experience at Oxford Brookes.

 3.2 Periodic reviews may be undertaken by Programme cluster, Subject group, Department or School, depending on the size and nature of the provision concerned.
-The schedule of periodic reviews is coordinated by the APQO, and published on the APQO web pages.
+The schedule of periodic reviews is coordinated by the APQO.
 It is reviewed annually, and the overall scope and timing of periodic reviews for the following year agreed through consultation between the APQO, the Faculty Quality Team and the Heads of Department/School involved.
-The schedule of relevant professional body reviews will also be a consideration in planning for periodic review, in order to enable Subject teams to draw on the outcomes of PSRB reviews in developing the SED for periodic review.
-The current schedules of on-campus and collaborative provision reviews are available via the APQO web pages.
+The schedule of relevant professional body accreditation reviews will also be a consideration in planning for periodic review, in order to enable Subject teams to draw on the outcomes of PSRB reviews in developing the SED for periodic review..

 3.3.3 Membership of the PDT may vary, but should typically include a minimum of: